 By Kate Hurowitz

-Editor’s note: Kate Hurowitz, an internal communications manager at Google, was a volunteer member of the NetHope team deployed to Puerto Rico and its official mission storyteller.
+Editor’s note: Kate Hurowitz, an internal communications manager at Google, was a member of the NetHope team deployed to Puerto Rico and the team’s official storyteller.

 To donate to NetHope’s Hurricane Relief Fund, please click here.
 Thank you for your continued support.